 The method has been developing over the last 10 years.
 There are many anecdotal reports of the profound impact it has on mental and physical health and a small trial measuring the health outcomes of 39 clients after 5 sessions of Focussed Mindfulness shows that there were significant improvements in many symptoms.

-There are five complementary techniques that comprise the Focussed Mindfulness Method: The Questioning Thoughts Exercise; The Trauma Release Process; The Pain Release Process; The Heart to Heart Meditation and The Memory Change.
+There are five complementary techniques that comprise the Focussed Mindfulness Method: The Questioning Thoughts Exercise; The Frozen Child Process; The Pain Release Process; The Heart to Heart Meditation and The Memory Change.
 They can be used flexibly according to whatever feels most useful to address an issue that arises in the consultation.

 The Questioning Thoughts Exercise

 This exercise investigates unconscious and habitual responses that the client has to people or situations.
 It quickly and directly uncovers a fundamental belief that they have about themselves (for example: I am not safe, I am not worthy, I am unlovable, I can’t cope) which often dates back to an early trauma, invites them to explore it consciously and notice the feelings it evokes in the body.
 Through the guided exploration they soon see that the belief is no longer entirely true and it is having a negative impact on them; they are then asked to imagine how they would feel and act if they were released from it.
 This brings a more mindful perspective of themselves, a felt sense of freedom and lightness and a recognition that they have the option of being free from habitual unconscious thoughts that are affecting their physical wellbeing and mental health.
 They are then invited to practice the technique frequently and they quickly begin to respond to previously challenging situations more consciously, calmly and confidently.